davidsbatista/davidsbatista.net/_posts/2018-08-15-NLP_Metrics.md

 $$ F_{1} = 2 \times\frac{\textrm{Precision} \times \textrm{Recall}}{\textrm{Precision} + \textrm{Recall}}$$

 Note that you need to measure this for every possible class in your dataset.
-So, __Precision__ and __Recall__ metrics are appropriate when you are dealing with imbalanced datasets.
+So, __Precision__ and __Recall__ metrics are appropriate when you are dealing with imbalanced classes.

 ---